Crockssz/Crockssz/README.md

 ## Hi there 👋

-My name is Gonçalo, and I'm an engineering student with a strong interest in Java(SpringBoot) Development!
+My name is Gonçalo, and I'm an engineering student with a strong interest in Java and SpringBoot Development!

 - I’m currently learning: ☕Java | ☕JavaFx | 🍃SpringBoot | 🛢RDBMS | 🅰️Angular!